-Murphy and Javier say the producers of Narcos took a number of liberties in the show to move the storylines along, including scenes involving their characters that never happened.
+Murphy and Pena say the producers of Narcos took a number of liberties in the show to move the storylines along, including scenes involving their characters that never happened.
 On one of the panels in the exhibition, Murphy and Pena explain what things the show got exactly right and what amounted to dramatic license.
 Overall, they both believe Narcos succeeded in bringing the requisite points of their narrative to light.

 Former DEA agent Pete Hernandez, who graduated from the DEA Academy with Camarena, served with him in Guadalajara and became his close friend, delivered for the exhibition the cowboy hat he wore while with the anti-drug agency in that city from 1979 to 1983.
-Hernandez also furnished a photos showing him and Camarena in the Zacatecas Mountains of central Mexico.
+Hernandez also furnished a photo showing him and Camarena in the Zacatecas Mountains of central Mexico.

-Another colleague of Camarena’s, former DEA special agent James “Jaime” Kuykendall, furnished a photo for the exhibit a sign from the Rancho Santa Fe, a marijuana ranch that he and Camarena helped raid in 1983, resulting in one ranch hand shot to death by police.
+Another colleague of Camarena’s, former DEA special agent James “Jaime” Kuykendall, furnished a photo for the exhibit of a sign from the Rancho Santa Fe, a marijuana ranch that he and Camarena helped raid in 1983, resulting in one ranch hand shot to death by police.
 Kuykendall also made available a photo of him posing beside seven-foot marijuana plants at a trafficker’s farm in Mexico in 1992.

 Kuykendall is himself an important character in Narcos: Mexico (portrayed by actor Matt Letscher), shown working as a DEA supervisor alongside Camarena (played by Michael Pena).
 He and Camarena were good friends in real life.
 Kuykendall served as the source for the exhibition’s panel on fact vs. fiction in Narcos: Mexico.